Is Scratched Enamel Cookware Safe?

 In conclusion, is scratched enamel cookware safe?
 While there is no definitive answer, it is generally considered safe to use if the cookware is properly cared for and cleaned.
 However, if you are concerned about the safety of your cookware, you can use ceramic or glass cookware instead of nonstick cookware.

 Whether or not you use scratched enamel cookware is ultimately up to the individual.
-However, before using it and after each period of usage/cleaning, one should carefully inspect their newly purchased product for any chips or cracks to avoid ingesting metal ions which could be ingested by food cooked within these pots/pans as well cause digestive issues later on down the line if left unchecked.
+However, before using it and after each period of usage/cleaning, one should carefully inspect their newly purchased product for any chips or cracks to avoid ingesting metal ions which could be ingested by food cooked within these pots/pans as well as cause digestive issues later on down the line if left unchecked.
 If any are found, it is best to return the item to the store or manufacturer for a refund/replacement.